SQL

 SQL Common Table Expression: Syntax, Usage, and Examples

 A SQL common table expression (CTE) is a temporary result set within a query that improves readability and modularity.
-Common table expressions SQL can be used in complex queries, recursion, and aggregations.
+Common table expressions in SQL can be used in complex queries, recursion, and aggregations.

 How to Use a Common Table Expression in SQL